- Fixing “Cleartext HTTP traffic not permitted” errors

 - Why doesn’t setPlaybackParameters work properly on some devices?

-- What do “Player is accessed on the wrong thread” warnings mean?
+- What do “Player is accessed on the wrong thread” errors mean?

 - How can I fix “Unexpected status line: ICY 200 OK”?